tweag/cardano-conformance-testing-of-consensus/docs/design.md

 now is to ensure this works for other implementations, and that our design is decoupled from any internal details of `cardano-node`.

-As a stretch goal: it would be very rewarding to actually find a test failure in another implementation.
-Care must be taken to ensure that this is, however, a failure in the node, and not some artifact of our testing procedure.

 #### Deliverables

 In this milestone, our primary deliverable will be to successfully test a point